 Post Covid Syndrome

-Signs and symptoms that develop during or following an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.
+This is the NICE term used to describe the signs and symptoms that develop during or following an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.

 Long Covid Kids

 Our initial rapid survey was completed in January 2021 before Long Covid was widely recognised in children; to provide early evidence of Long Covid symptom prevalence and aid our calls for paediatric Long Covid clinics.

 Our second study was published in March 2021: Clinical Characteristics, Activity Levels and Mental Health Problems in Children with Long Covid